 Comfort Home Care’s team of medical workers includes certified nursing assistants and geriatric nursing assistants licensed in Maryland and boasts years of experience.
 CHC’s hiring process is extremely thorough: it includes both written and verbal skills assessments, in-person interviews, criminal background checks, health screenings, and reference checks (personal).

-CHC is licensed by both the Maryland Department of Health and Mental Hygiene and the Department of Health Regulation and Licensing Administration in D.C.
+CHC is licensed by the Maryland Department of Health and Mental Hygiene.

 Call Comfort Home Care today at 301-984-7681 or contact them online for more information about their services or to receive a free assessment of in-home care needs.
 You’ll hardly find a more compassionate in-home care facility in your area.